Tirolian Alps / Austria

 Services Included in the Total Price

-Guiding by an internationally (UIAGM/IFMGA) certified, multilingual, mountain guide or guide aspirant under supervision, 5 nights in huts / mountain lodges in multi-bed rooms with half board, Use of technical equipment: Harnesses, crampons, rope, carabiners, all trip organization and assistance with your pre-and post trip arrangements.
+Guiding by an internationally (UIAGM/IFMGA) certified, multilingual, mountain guide or guide aspirant under supervision, 1 night hotel in Vent *** level in double room with excellent 4 course dinner and excellent breakfast, 5 nights in huts / mountain lodges in multi-bed rooms with half board, Use of technical equipment: Harnesses, crampons, rope, carabiners, all trip organization and assistance with your pre-and post trip arrangements.

 Not Included (but can be quoted separately)